-“I can’t wait to graduate and leave this house”, I cried to my mother.
+“I can’t wait to graduate and leave this house,” I cried to my mother.
 My eighteen-year-old self was upset with my father.
 I don’t remember the specific complaint, but I often disagreed with my dad.
-I loved my father very much, but we did not see eye to eye on everything.
-And as I continued to grow, I developed more opinions that were my own and theological views that differed from him.
+I loved my father very much, but we often did not see eye to eye.
+And as I continued to grow, I developed more opinions that were my own and theological views that differed from his.

 I am learning to read references to women in Scripture with new eyes.
 Rather than see Euodia and Syntyche as arguing teammates, I choose to see them as teammates!
 Paul’s co-workers!
 Paul thanked God for those who labored with him from the first day (Phil 1:5).
 This would include the women in the beachside prayer group that birthed the church in Philippi (Acts 16) as well Euodia and Syntyche.
 Somewhere along the way, they too struggled with Paul to spread the gospel and to make disciples.
 In his commentary on Philippians, Gerald F. Hawthorne says,

 Paul wishes to say that these women are not in any way to be degraded for their disagreements, but to be respected highly for their energetic cooperation with him, working at this side as esteemed members of his team…equal in importance to Clement and the rest of Paul’s fellow laborers.Word Biblical Commentary